Get Involved: Become a Volunteer

 Hospitality Partner Advisory Committee (HPAC)

-Applications to be considered for the HPAC are not currently open.
-The next call will launch in Summer 2024.
+Applications to be considered for the Hospitality Partner Advisory Committee (HPAC) are not currently open.
+The next call will launch in Summer 2025.

-• Have been an FICP hospitality partner in good standing for five cumulative years or more.
+• Have been an FICP hospitality partner in good standing for three cumulative years or more.

-• Have attended at least four in-person FICP events, two of which have been the Annual Conference.
+• Have attended at least three in-person FICP events, two of which have been the Annual Conference.

 • Have direct responsibility for sales efforts within the insurance and financial services market.

-• Have their company’s support to attend and participate in Board and HPAC meetings (about three per year), as well as the Annual Conference, and pay sponsorship and registration fees.
+• Have their company’s financial support to attend and participate in Board and HPAC meetings (two-to-three per year), as well as the Annual Conference, and pay sponsorship and registration fees.

 • Have not served on the HPAC in the previous five years.